Smart Speakers Are Good for Local Radio

 Led by Amazon’s Alexa and Google’s Google Home devices, smart speakers are becoming a common household gadget -- and one owners turn to regularly.
 According to new data from Edison Research and NPR, one-third of owners use their devices daily, while 27% use them nearly every day.

 These consumers are using their speakers to listen to more audio, including more local radio.
-One-quarter of smart speaker owners report listening to AM/FM radio on their devices, up from 18 percent a year ago.
-Nearly half of users stream digital audio on their devices as well and 5 percent listen to podcast, creating additional listening opportunities for radio station’s on-demand and podcast content.
+One-quarter of smart speaker owners report listening to AM/FM radio on their devices, up from 18% a year ago.
+Nearly half of users stream digital audio on their devices as well and 5% listen to podcasts, creating additional listening opportunities for radio station’s on-demand and podcast content.

 For radio stations and their ad partners, it is still early innings to work with smart speakers.
 However, voice technology is making it easier and more convenient for listeners to access audio, and, with less friction, consumers are more likely to sample audio, tune in for longer periods and listen more frequently.
 That’s good news for radio stations and advertisers.